Bilmem2/ACMG_Assistant/README.markdown

 - Integrates in silico predictors: REVEL, CADD, SIFT, AlphaMissense, MetaRNN, ClinPred, BayesDel, MutationTaster, PolyPhen-2, and others.
 - **All in silico scores must be entered manually by the user.
 No local Excel or dataset search, and no automatic in silico score retrieval.** Use resources like Varsome for reference.
 - Automatically retrieves chromosome information (Ensembl API) and ClinVar status (with caching for speed).
-- Advanced statistical analyses: Fisher’s Exact Test for case-control data, Kruskal-Wallis test for in silico score differentiation, and a VAMPP-score-like metascore for missense variants.
+- Advanced statistical analyses: Fisher’s Exact Test for case-control data and a VAMPP-score-like metascore for missense variants.
 - Step-by-step command-line prompts with input validation, error handling, and clear English instructions.
 - Identifies missing or incomplete data and suggests resources (Varsome, ClinVar, Orphanet, PubMed) for further investigation.
-- Saves detailed results to `variant_classification_log.txt`, including classification, applied criteria, and suggestions for missing data.
+- Saves detailed results to `variant_classification_report.txt`, including classification, applied criteria, and suggestions for missing data.
 - Test mode with sample data for rapid demonstration or educational use.
 - Fully portable: runs as a standalone `.exe` for Windows or as a Python script for all platforms, no installation or local data files required.